The Frost-Giant's Daughter: Inspiration

 While Robert E. Howard had already written many fantasy stories featuring northern Viking-like characters, the names and plot structure for "The Frost-Giant's Daughter" was derived in its entirety from Thomas Bulfinch's The Outline of Mythology (1913).
 Howard combined the legend of Atalanta with another reworked Bulfinch legend, that of Daphne and Apollo, but he reversed the roles.
 Whereas Apollo was a god and Daphne a mortal, Howard made Atali a goddess and Conan a mortal.
 In the original, Cupid had struck Apollo with an arrow to excite love for Daphne, but struck her with an arrow to cause her to find love repellent.
 Howard kept the idea of the love-maddened Apollo (rather a lust-maddened Conan) pursuing the girl until she invokes aid from her divine father.

 Publication history

 The earlier version of the story was published in the collections The Coming of Conan (Gnome Press, 1953) and Conan of Cimmeria (Lancer Books, 1969).
 The last version, as left by Howard before his death, was first published in 1976 by Donald M. Grant in an edition of the Conan story Rogues in the House.
 This version of the tale has most recently been republished in the collections The Conan Chronicles Volume 1: The People of the Black Circle (Gollancz, 2000) and The Coming of Conan the Cimmerian (Del Rey, 2004).

+"The Frost-Giant's Daughter" is the earliest chronological story by Robert E. Howard in terms of Conan's life.
+The brief tale is set somewhere in frozen Nordheim, geographically situated north of Conan's homeland, Cimmeria.
+Conan is depicted by Howard as an young warrior, traveling among the golden-haired Aesir in a war party.